bomonike/bomonike.github.io/copilots.md

 ---
 layout: post
 date: "2024-11-15"
-change: "v002 + icon :copilots.md"
+change: "v003 + other ides :copilots.md"
 file: "copilots"
 title: "Copilots"
 excerpt: "More than automcomplete on steroids - AI tools that provide helps you write code and other tricks."